Skip to main content

 Suggested Uses

 Grown in vegetable gardens and large containers (20 gallons / 76 L minimum).
-Heirloom — save seeds.
-The purple beefsteak fruit.
-No hybrid disease resistance.
-Susceptible to cracking.
-Green parts toxic.
+Open-pollinated heirloom, so seeds saved from mature fruit produce true-to-type plants.
+The purple beefsteak fruit is the main feature.
+The cultivar carries no hybrid disease resistance.
+Susceptible to fruit cracking in variable moisture.
+Green parts toxic to pets and humans.
 Tender annual.

 How to Identify

-Identified by large beefsteak fruit with dusky rose-purple to dark brownish-red skin and deep red-purple flesh.
-The anthocyanin-darkened skin and the purple flesh distinguish Cherokee Purple from red-fruited cultivars.
-Heirloom (open-pollinated).
+Identified by the large beefsteak fruit with dusky rose-purple to dark brownish-red skin and deep red-purple flesh.
+Anthocyanin-darkened skin and purple flesh separate Cherokee Purple from red-fruited beefsteak cultivars.
+The cultivar is open-pollinated (heirloom), so the purple-fleshed fruit breeds true from saved seed.
 In Solanaceae.

 Appearance